-There is a general scarcity of land availability in the country, without resettlement issues and existing land use for income generation, through agriculture and other activities.
-Moreover, it is difficult to come to a long-term lease arrangement for projects.
-If the land had to be purchased, the project would not be financially viable.
-Additionally, the land at the project location was mainly barren, with some salt production activities during dry season, with low income generation; and thus, the landowners were willing to go into long-term lease arrangement with the project sponsors for better incomes.
-Considering these facts, the project site chosen was the only viable alternative.
+There is general shortage of land available without resettlement issues and existing land use for income generation through agriculture, etc. Moreover, it is difficult to come to a long term lease arrangement for projects.
+The land has to be completely purchased which could make the project financially less viable.
+Additionally, the project location was mainly barren with no income generation activities and the land owners were willing to go into long term lease arrangement with the project sponsers.
+Considering the above, the project site chosen was the only viable alternative.